chrismcginlay/eduduck/INSTALL.md

   When wishing to work on the environment 'towel' in future sessions just issue:

   $ workon towel

 4. Within the virtualenvironment, check the Python version which should be 2.7 at present, not 3.x

   $ python --version

 5. Install django version 1.4.
-WE ARE NOT READY FOR DJANGO 1.5 YET
+Don't install with sudo as that would ignore the virtualenv

-  $ sudo pip install django==1.4
+  $ pip install django==1.4

-6. Install required packages
+6. Install required packages - refer to the requirements files

-  $ sudo pip install django-registration pytz django-haystack pyelasticsearch mysql-connector-python
+  $ pip install django-registration pytz django-haystack pyelasticsearch mysql-connector-python mysql-python

 7. Next, time to get the Eduduck code and pop it onto your homedir someplace.
 I keep mine under a directory titled coding, but, hey, fry your own bacon dude.